KRBYdesign/PortableTimeClock/README.md

 ## What's included?

-- All front end code (sans the .gif used on the help pages, and the logo in the header.)
+- All front-end code (sans the .gif used on the help pages, and the logo in the header.)
-- All back end code
+- All back-end code
 - User List and Time Clock management tools utilizing python

 ## What's needed?